Fano factor: Definition

-Since we have that the right hand side is equal to the square of the coefficient of variation $c_v^2=\operatorname{Var}(S)/\operatorname{E}[S]^2$, the right hand side of this equation is sometimes referred to as the Fano factor as well.
+Since we have that the right-hand side is equal to the square of the coefficient of variation $c_v^2=\operatorname{Var}(S)/\operatorname{E}[S]^2$, the right-hand side of this equation is sometimes referred to as the Fano factor as well.

 Interpretation

 When considered as the dispersion of the number, the Fano factor $F$ roughly corresponds to the width of the peak of $N_t$.
 As such, the Fano factor is often interpreted as the unpredictability of the underlying process.

 Example: Constant Random Variable

 When the holding times are constant, then $F=0$.
 As such, if $F\approx0$ then we interpret the renewal process as being very predictable.

 Example: Poisson Counting Process

 When the likelihood of an event occurring in any time interval is equal for all time, then the holding times must be exponentially distributed, giving a Poisson counting process, for which $F=1$.

 Use in particle detection

 In particle detectors, the Fano factor results from the energy loss in a collision not being purely statistical.
 The process giving rise to each individual charge carrier is not independent as the number of ways an atom may be ionized is limited by the discrete electron shells.
 The net result is a better energy resolution than predicted by purely statistical considerations.
 For example, if w is the average energy for a particle to produce a charge carrier in a detector, then the relative FWHM resolution for measuring the particle energy E is:

 where the factor of 2.35 relates the standard deviation to the FWHM.

-The Fano factor is material specific.
-Some theoretical values are:
+The Fano factor is material-specific.
+Its value shows an empirical correlation with $W/I$ for gases, $F=0.188 W/I - 0.15$, where W is the mean energy required to form an ionisation pair and I is the ionisation potential.
+Some theoretical F values are: